Shamanbenny/ip/docs/README.md

 **Expected Outcome:**
 ```
-	[ Task Marked as Incomplete! ]
+	[ nightcoder.task.Task Marked as Incomplete! ]
-	Got it!
-Task "Finish the project report" is back on your to-do list.
+	Got it! nightcoder.task.Task "Finish the project report" is back on your to-do list.
 Let's tackle it when you're ready!
 ```

 ---